-Knowing when your cat is in the mood for lovin' or is more likely to bite your arm off can be quite a puzzle to solve, but it isn't impossible.
+As a cat owner, knowing when your cat is in the mood for lovin' or is more likely to bite your arm off can be quite a puzzle to solve, but it isn't impossible.

 Happy Cat Noises

-Meowing usually means that your cat wants something from you.
+Meowing, a very common cat noise, usually means that your cat wants something from you.
 Kitties typically meow when they want to be fed, touched, or given absolute attention.
 If your cat has a set dinner time you may notice that she uses the exact same meow each time, like a sort of dinner alarm clock.

 Sometimes, when your cat meows, it's simply her way of expressing herself.
 She could be singing a song, reciting a poem, or spilling your secrets – that's one cat code you'll never crack.

 In older cats, meowing for no reason may be cause for concern.
 According to the ASPCA, "Elderly cats suffering from mental confusion, or cognitive dysfunction, may meow if they become disoriented."
 This can indicate underlying conditions like the feline version of Alzheimer’s Disease, so be sure to get Fluffy checked if you're worried.

 A purring cat usually means your feline friend is comfortable and content.
 When you snuggle up to her and she purrs, that's felinese for, "I love you."

 Sometimes cat purrs may indicate stress or nervousness, but that's likely not the case if your cat is in your arms – likely one of her favorite places on earth.